About the Engaging Scientists Campus Events

 - A contest to recognize ongoing or prospective science engagement activities in the university’s community by affiliated graduate students, postdoctoral researchers and/or faculty, with four awards of $1000 each;

 - A guest speaker (or speaker series), chosen collaboratively by university representatives and AAAS staff, to speak on science engagement with religious and spiritual publics; and

 - A catered reception for workshop participants and speaker event attendees.

 All degree-granting accredited U.S. public or private universities ranked at R1, R2 or R3 by the Carnegie Classification of Institutions of Higher Education were eligible to apply.
 Colleges and universities ineligible to apply directly were encouraged to be co-applicants with an eligible institution in their region.

-Each campus engagement event will be facilitated by representatives from the DoSER program and the Center, in collaboration with the host institution.
-For each event the AAAS will cover expenses for facility use (up to $5000), A/V services (up to $3000), marketing/promotion (up to $1000), and catering (up to $4250), and the full costs of up to three guest speaker(s) and workshop facilitator travel, meals and lodging.
-A contest will recognize ongoing or prospective public science engagement by affiliated graduate students, postdoctoral researchers, and faculty working in or beyond the university community, with four $1000 awards per institution.
-Project eligibility and evaluation guidelines will be determined by AAAS and the host institution.
-Prizes will be awarded by a panel chosen by AAAS and the host institution, with input from event attendees.
+Each campus engagement event was facilitated by representatives from the DoSER program and the Center for Public Engagement, in collaboration with the host institution.
+For each event AAAS covered expenses for facility use (up to $5000), A/V services (up to $3000), marketing/promotion (up to $1000), and catering (up to $4250), and the full costs of up to three guest speaker(s) and workshop facilitator travel, meals and lodging.
+A contest recognized ongoing or prospective public science engagement by affiliated graduate students, postdoctoral researchers, and faculty working in or beyond the university community, with four $1000 awards per institution.
+Project eligibility and evaluation guidelines was determined by AAAS and the host institution.
+Prizes was awarded by a panel chosen by AAAS and the host institution, with input from event attendees.